kaizen-ai/kaizenflow/documentation/general/general.md

 - Tell if one needs to look at commit one by one

 - Better commit message using convention from GH

+## Launching services on research server

+There cold be situations when you need to run some services on a server.
+You have to take into account next things:

+- Inside local network (VPN) all ports are open.
+- You should use local IP address of the server which can be found here `documentation/technical/vpn.md`.
+If you have doubts use `0.0.0.0`, in this case service will run on all available addresses.
+This is not the best approach because of security (almost the same as evil import but for ip addresses), if the ports opened on the external interface everybody from the internet can get access to your service.
+- You have to use VPN (`documentation/technical/vpn.md`) to reach the server.
+- Everybody can use your service.
+- If it should become permanent, file an issue and INFRA team take care of it.